open methodology

 How ora scores

-ora walks the five stages a real agent takes to reach you - find you, understand you, connect and act, pay you, and hand off to a person.
+ora walks the four layers a real agent moves through to reach you - can it discover you, can it access your data and understand you, can it use you, and can it pay you.
 Your score is what actually happened: only checks we have verified agents rely on count.

 The research lab